FHOOEAIST/Itamae/README.md

 Completion provider is based on [vsCode extension samples](https://github.com/microsoft/vscode-extension-samples)

+Snippets were used for the autocompletion of the entities.
+The triggers of the snipped are the name of the entities.
+FSH entities with snippets:
+- Code System
+- Extension
+- Instance
+- Invariant
+- Mapping
+- Profile
+- Rule Set
+- Parameterized Rule Set
+- Value Set

+To improve the functionality references of generating the Title and Id where took from [vscode-language-fsh](https://github.com/standardhealth/vscode-language-fsh) - [Chris Moesel](https://github.com/cmoesel), march 2021.

-Snippets were used for the autocompletion of the entities (CodeSystem, Extension, Instance, Invariant, Mapping, Profile, RuleSet, ValueSet).
-The autocompletion of the additional keywords and other smaller words for defining rules are handled by the completion provider.
+The autocompletion of the additional keywords and other words for defining rules are handled by the completion provider.

 #### Activation
+* snippets will work when an fsh file is open
-* Each fsh file has to be clicked once to connected them to the workspace, then the profiles,extensions and other structures will be suggested if you need to reference one
+* Each fsh file has to be clicked once to connected them to the workspace, then the profiles, extensions and other structures will be suggested if you need to reference one

 #### Known "Bugs"
 These bugs will be fixed in the future: